anormanangel/Forecasting-Stock-Prices-Using-ARIMA/README.md

 3. It's important to keep in mind that the ARIMA model's predictions aren't always spot-on, and many factors can affect an investment's price, such as market trends, news events, and global economic conditions.
 Nonetheless, the ARIMA model can still be a useful tool to assist us in making informed investment decisions.

 # What I Learned
-* 🧩 **Advanced Python Concept for Data Analytics:** Mastered the art of using Python for data manipulation, processing, visualization Time Series datasets including  stok price evoltion over time, Augmented Dickey-Fuller (ADF) Test to Check for Stationarity, differencing to remove seasonality and trend, and autocorrelation
+* 🧩 **Advanced Python Concept for Data Analytics:** Mastered the art of using Python for data manipulation, processing, and visualization of Time Series datasets including  stock price evolution over time, Augmented Dickey-Fuller (ADF) Test to Check for Stationarity, differencing to remove seasonality and trend, and autocorrelation

-* 📊 **Time Series Modeling:** I implemented ARIMA model first by finding the best ARIMA, I selledted ARIMA 1,1,2 then fit and forecast stock prices
+* 📊 **Time Series Modeling:** I implemented ARIMA model first by finding the best ARIMA, I selected ARIMA 1,1,2 then fit and forecasted stock prices

-* 📌 **Calculation Retrn in Investiment** I learned how to calclate return in investiment using the buy and Hold Strategy and compared it with ARIMA forecast
+* 📌 **Calculation Return in Investment** I learned how to calculate return on investment using the buy and Hold Strategy and compared it with the ARIMA forecast

 * 💡 **Analytical Wizardry:** Leveled up my real-world problem-solving skills turning questions into actionable insights using Python

 # Conclusions

-In this project Implementing the ARIMA model to to forecasting future stock prices.
-Additionally, I calculated the return on investment using the Buy and Hold strategy and compared it to the ARIMA forecast, providing a practical perspective on investment strategies, such as Buy and Hold versus ARIMA forecast, helps in choosing the most effective investment approach.
+In this project Implementing the ARIMA model to forecast future stock prices.
+Additionally, I calculated the return on investment using the Buy and Hold strategy and compared it to the ARIMA forecast, providing a practical perspective on investment strategies, such as Buy and Hold versus ARIMA forecast, which helps in choosing the most effective investment approach.